 There is an unwritten law that we instinctively follow.
 We attend to the business of living by fixating on problems.
 Healthy planning helps to avoid many tragedies while constructively building robust futures.
 However, in the feverish pace of living, we neglect the beauties of the present; the small actions not directly associated with success but that profoundly impact our futures.
 We need to make space in our hectic lives for calmness.

 Nature cycles through cataclysmic storms and recovering moments of calmness when the winds stop, and the rains cease.
 The world takes a breath and recovers.
-For our mental, spiritual, and mental health, we also need rejuvenating breaks from our frenzied lives and recover with moments of tranquility.
+For our mental, spiritual, and physical health, we also need rejuvenating breaks from our frenzied lives and recover with moments of tranquility.

-"From a stroll through a city park to a day spent hiking in the wilderness, exposure to nature has been linked to a host of benefits, including improved attention, lower stress, better mood, reduced risk of psychiatric disorders and even upticks in empathy and cooperation."
+"From a stroll through a city park to a day spent hiking in the wilderness, exposure to nature has been linked to a host of benefits, including improved attention, lower stress, better mood, reduced risk of psychiatric disorders and even upticks in empathy and cooperation." ~Kristen Weir

 Tranquility is a blessing of healthy living.
 Moments of serenity are difficult to enjoy when surrounded by impending calamities.
 Healthy planning helps reduce the anxieties; but what does a well-organized life offer, if we continually chase the storms without enjoying the fruits of our labors?

 Whatever our circumstances, we need planned recovery—moments to escape the demands of living.
 Nature provides a liberating break.
 A walk in the park or along the beach coupled with practiced mindfulness releases the strains of a tortured pace.
 Our bodies absorb the surrounding beauties.
 Our minds relax without the burdensome weight of anxiety, fear, and anger.
 We momentarily see the world through the clearness of loving kindness, compassion, and joy.